MohammadJavadSoltani/MOSGWO/README.md

 ### 📦 Key Dependencies

-The following are the **core packages** MOGWSO relies on.
+The following are the **core packages** MOSGWO relies on.
 All versions are pinned for reproducibility.

 | Package | Version | Role |
 |---|---|---|